|Nutritional Guidelines (per serving)|

 - 3 carrots (peeled and diced)

-- In a large oiled skillet or wok, saute pork and potatoes for 2-3 minutes.
+In a large oiled skillet or wok, sauté pork and potatoes for 2 to 3 minutes.

-- Add onion and zucchini and continue to saute for 2-3 minutes.
+Add onion and zucchini and continue to sauté for 2 to 3 minutes.

-- Add bean paste, sesame oil, sugar, and garlic to the pan, stirring to combine.
+Add bean paste, sesame oil, sugar, and garlic to the pan, stirring to combine.
+Sauté for 3 to 4 minutes.

-- Add 6 cups of water and the carrots and bring to a boil.
+Add 6 cups of water and the carrots and bring to a boil, then reduce to a simmer.